How do you transform data today?

 Interoperate & Accelerate

 SortCL transformations work hand-in-hand with data extraction and loading utilities.
-SortCL can take piped data from IRI's Fast Extract (FACT) tool, and pipe it pre-sorted into database load utilities like SQL*Loader.
+SortCL can take piped data from IRI FACT (Fast Extract), and pipe it pre-sorted into database load utilities like SQL*Loader.
 SortCL can also connect through ODBC to other databases and Excel to acquire and deliver data.